jcs-elpa/com-css-sort/README.md

 ```
 (setq com-css-sort-sort-type 'alphabetic-sort)
 ```
-2. Create `sort-order.ccs` file at the version control root directory.
+2. Create `sort-order.config` file at the version control root directory.
 You can grab a ccs file from `./config_examples/` directory in this repository.
 3. Look at the .config file, the order in the file will be the order that the CSS attributes will be sorted.